NHS Health Checks

 Target Audience/Eligibility Criteria

-This training is appropriate for anyone who is involved with the delivery or co-ordination, at a practice level, of NHS Health Checks.
-It is therefore suitable for GPs, Practice Managers, Nurse Practitioners, Practice Nurses, Assistant Practitioners and Health Care Assistants.
+This training is appropriate for anyone who is involved with the delivery of NHS Health Checks: GPS, Nurse Practitioners, Practice Nurses, Nurse Associates, Assistant Practitioners and Health Care Assistants.

 Course Overview